 Put your cellphone off:

-Once you reach office put your cellphone on silent mode to avoid any distractions.
+Once you reach the office put your cellphone in silent mode to avoid any distractions.
 Attending phone calls during meetings or important conversations can create a bad impression.

 Listen and observe:

 However, frequent and irrelevant questions should be avoided.
-Make notes, judge behaviours of people around you so that you know what type of conversations should be done with them.
+Make notes, judge behaviors of people around you so that you know what type of conversations should be done with them.

 We have two ears and one mouth so we can listen twice as much as we speak.